 Mirjam Milharčič Hladnik, Jernej Mlekuž

-Women migrants and their personal experiences have been in the focus of academic research only for the past two decades when academia’s prevailing general belief has become that migration is a process characterized by distinct gender-related specifics.
-In regard to various social, economic and historical circumstances, the life stories of migrant women present how lives depend on cultural landscapes, personal attitudes, intimate calculations and independent decisions.
-We see how the decisions in the life-long migration processes were influenced by not only economic and political factors, moreover by family bonds and friendship networks as well as by intimate reasons and aspirations.
-Personal accounts of migrants along with the subjective experiences of those who left and those who stayed help us to re-construct migration phenomena as well as reveal the complex processes of personal identity construction.
-The interdisciplinary use of such auto/biographical sources enriches migration studies with new insights into the roles, experiences, statuses and dealings of both men and women in migration contexts.
-With its engaging contributions from six authors/researchers this book marks an important step towards a better understanding of the migration dynamics of the past and of the present, of Slovenia and Europe and of the world.
+Women migrants and their personal experiences have been in the focus of research scrutiny only for these past two decades.
+The attention has been paid to them since a general belief prevailed in the academic world that migration has always been a process characterized by distinct gender-related specifics.
+The life stories of migrant women present “lives in a context”, in regard to various social, economic and historical circumstances.
+They also indicate how these lives depended on cultural landscapes, personal attitudes, intimate calculations and independent decisions.
+The collected life stories show how the decisions in the life-long migration processes are not influenced only by economic and political factors, but mainly by family and friendship networks and bonds, and by intimate reasons and aspirations.
+It is impossible to understand migration phenomena without personal accounts of migrants along with subjective experiences of those who leave and those who stay.
+The use of auto/biographical sources has enriched the migration studies with new insights into the different roles, experiences, statuses and dealings of men and women in migration contexts.
+The book by seven authors – Mirjam Milharčič Hladnik, Jernej Mlekuž, Marjan Drnovšek, Katja Škrlj, Sanja Cukut, Urška Strle, Špela Kalčič – is a contribution to a better understanding of migration dynamics in Slovenia today and in the past.